eduardosalaz/eduardosalaz/README.md

 ## Research

 Earlier research includes a matheuristic for territorial design applied to microfinance institutions (with Roger Z. Ríos-Mercado and Diana Huerta-Muñoz), plus undergraduate work on p-median problems, GRASP metaheuristics, and large-scale routing.
 My undergraduate thesis received the **SMIO Best Undergraduate Thesis Award**.
+I have attended several different conferences, national and international, but the one I am most fond of was the Mixed Integer Programming Workshop South America 2025 in Viña del Mar, Chile.

 ## Background